Raw Honeycomb: How It’s Made, Structure, and More

 The honey is carefully preserved within the honeycomb, thanks to the bees' sealing process.
 They cap each cell with a thin layer of beeswax, protecting the honey from moisture and contaminants.

 In addition to honey, honeycomb may contain other beneficial substances produced by bees.
 Bee pollen is often stored in separate cells.
-It is rich in proteins, vitamins, and minerals, making it a sought-after natural supplement.
+It is rich in proteins, vitamins, and minerals, making it a sought-after natural supplement that comes from eating honeycomb.

 Bees also use honeycomb to store propolis, a resinous mixture with antimicrobial properties, and royal jelly, a nutritious substance fed to developing larvae.